IBOR Transition for global banks

 - Process: A fully mapped process, with teams trained against it and guides and materials in place.
 This was designed in detail in advance, but on an adaptable basis, enabling variants to be used across a range of clients, from globally systemically important banks, to regional banks and other financial institutions.

 - Technology: A full, robust and tested technology stack which reflects the process, designed in a modular fashion so tools can be swapped in and out to meet the specific needs of institutions.
 While many of the tools in LIBOR remediation are mature and well understood (e.g. contract workflow and automation) a critical part of the project is the effective use of machine learning / AI for document review.
 This is an important aid to human reviewers, and can materially reduce the time spent sorting and reviewing contracts to extract data.
-Before beginning the work we undertook a benchmarking process on the 6 major providers, so that we can work with any of them and offer full integration with the wider solution.
+Before beginning the work we undertook a benchmarking process of six major providers, so that we could work with any of them and offer full integration with the wider solution.

 Results and benefits